funfair-tech/fun-wallet-docs/docs/guide/web-sdk/native-js-or-another-framework.md

 ## Hooking up the SDK

-Firstly you need to drop the below script into your `<head>` HTML tag in the main index.html:
+Firstly you need to drop the below script into your `<head>` HTML tag in the main index.html.
+Please replace the `YOUR_APP_ID` with the appId we have supplied you:

 ```html
 <!DOCTYPE html>